Last updated: May 29, 2023

 - Employee assistance program for substance abuse treatment

-- Complete the Kentucky Drug Free Workplace application for certification
+- Complete the Kentucky Drug-Free Workplace application for certification

-- Submit renewal application annually
+- Submit renewal applications annually

 - Supervisor and employee education program

-- Maintain all other requirements of Kentucky Drug Free Workplace Program
+- Maintain all other requirements of Kentucky Drug-Free Workplace Program

-Kentucky’s Drug Free Workplace requires a breath alcohol test in addition to an 11-panel urine drug screen in the following circumstances:
+Kentucky’s Drug-Free Workplace requires a breath alcohol test in addition to an 11-panel urine drug screen in the following circumstances:

-- After conditional offer of employment
+- After a conditional offer of employment

 - After being selected using a statistically valid, unannounced valid method